 I grew up in Los Alamos, New Mexico, arriving there in 1967 when I was about 3 years old after spending the first few years of my life in California and Switzerland.
-I started my journey to become a better visual communicator around 1978, when I was in eighth grade, with encouragement from art teacher James Guthrie, then picking up my intensity and focus in high school with encouragement from teachers Petr Jandacek and Leslie Doran.
+I started my journey to become a better visual communicator in the mid- 70’s when I took lessons from Gayle Fulwyler Smith on basic drawing and observation techniques.
+In 1978, when I was in eighth grade, I got more encouragement from art teacher James Guthrie.
+I kept up my focus in high school, with encouragement from teachers Petr Jandacek and Leslie Doran.
 For years I worked on portraits and basic perspective, usually in the form of simple line drawings using a rapidograph pen, which I loved for it’s precision and quality.
 It was only much later that I began working with light, shadow and color.
 My New Mexico landscape drawings are rooted in the meditative practice of observation and the sense of place.
 Although I live in Boulder, Colorado, I love going back to Northern New Mexico to draw.